How I learned to parent my ADHD child

 Most of us start out parenting our kids the way we were parented.

-I grew up in the “Do as I say” 70’s and 80’s.
-I did as I was told.
-There were steep consequences if I didn’t comply.
-It worked out okay for me.
+We think we have to have steep consequences if our kids don’t comply.
+It worked out okay for lots of us!
 I was a good rule follower and a bit of a pleaser.

-Needless to say, neither of my kids are rule followers or pleasers.
-Can you relate?
+Needless to say, most kids with ADHD are NOT rule followers or pleasers.

 My oldest son is super bright, caring, loves reading, building with anything, has ADHD and can be explosive.
 EXPLOSIVE.